molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:37:21:</span> Somebody asked a really good question, you guys are going fast, let me find it.
 Here, hold on... <span class="transcript-note">[reading the chat.
 Full question in chat was from "Hellbat": "Does God love Satan?"]</span> "Does God love Satan?"
 So, here's the deal.
 Here's what I've concluded.
 For anybody who cares to investigate this issue.
 So a lot of people feared...
 I do not fear Satan.
 Why do I not fear Satan?
 I fear God, but I don't fear Satan.
 I would tell you, I think the Lord showed me this, that Satan is controlled opposition.
 I refer to him as the corrections officer of the universe.
 So his job is to basically tempt you, test you, show you where you are on the mountain.
 The Lord chases the love, so you basically make a mistake, do something stupid, suffer the consequence, and you basically will.
 And if you're still stupid, you'll eventually get in jail, and then you can figure out your life there.

-<span class="transcript-speaker">HF?:</span> Well, <span class="transcript-note">[crosstalk, unintelligible]</span> you're there for eternity.
+<span class="transcript-speaker">High Fidelity?:</span> Well, <span class="transcript-note">[crosstalk, unintelligible]</span> you're there for eternity.
 Like, you can't escape.
 It's not really... it's not like you're trying to train someone to be a better person, it's the final destination.
 But that's really besides the point because Rob, Neal really has a question for you and he's been trying to get your attention.

 <span class="transcript-speaker">Monster, 2:38:42:</span> Go ahead!
 Neal, go for it, ask your question.